p-mng/goscrobble/README.md

 ### Arch Linux

-[`goscrobble`](https://aur.archlinux.org/packages/goscrobble) is available on the Arch User Repository.
+[goscrobble](https://aur.archlinux.org/packages/goscrobble) is available on the Arch User Repository.
+The package also provides a systemd user service that can be enabled with `systemctl --user enable goscrobble.service`.

 ## Configuration